Looking for a gorgeous pewter color?

 I’ve also seen this work beautifully in an open floor plan.

 Revere Pewter HC-172 is part of Benjamin Moore’s Historical Color Collection

-If it seems like many of the colors I talk about are Historical Colors, you’re right!
+If it seems like many of the colors I talk about are Historical Colors from the time-honored tradition of Benjamin Moore paint, you’re right!

 Just like Putnam Ivory, these are all tried and true paint colors which have stood the test of time.